folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Loan policies** pane, select the loan policy you want to duplicate.
 2. In the **loan policy details** pane, click **Actions > Duplicate**.
 A New loan policy window appears with the same loan information as the policy you chose to duplicate.
 3. Edit any of the loan information before saving the policy.
 Be aware that the system does not warn you or prevent you from having two loan policies with the same Loan policy name.
 4. Click **Save & close**.
-The duplicate policy is saved and appears in the Loan policy pane.
+The loan policy is saved and appears in the Loan policy pane.

 ### Editing a loan policy